Smartling/SmartlingHelp/_posts/2016-12-21-updates-to-jobs.md

 * If you add a file that is already uploaded to Smartling to a job, the file will be overwritten.
 Any new content will be added to the job.

-* Unauthorized strings can now be added to a job.
+* Unauthorized strings can now be in the job.

 * Each job is authorized when it is ready to begin translation.
 Authorizing a job authorizes all strings in the job.
 Once any job is authorized, no further content or languages can be added, but translation of individual files or languages within a job can be cancelled.
 Cancelling removes files from a job, strings are returned to your Authorization queue.

 * A string can now only be a part of one job at a time.
 When you add strings to a job you will need to choose what you want to do if any of the selected strings are already in a job.
 Checking **Move to selected job** will force a move.
 Leaving it unchecked will not move any strings that are already part of a job.
+* You can **Cancel** entire Job or part of it (language or file).
+On Cancellation strings are removed from translation workflow and returned back to Awaiting Authorization list, not published translations are removed.

 ## Lifecycle of a job